Maine Coon Vs Sphynx

 Like many distinctive cat breeds, the Sphynx’s main characteristic was the result of a genetic mutation.

-Breeders crossed these hairless kittens with other cats, then continued to breed them with their offspring to preserve the mutation (source 1).
+Breeders crossed these hairless kittens with other cats and then continued to breed them with their offspring to preserve the mutation (source 1).

 Physical Looks And Build